 When pruning cut out any dead or weak canes, cut out 2/3rds of the suckers coming up at the base, leave 1/3 for future blooming stems.
 You can actually dig them up and pot them to make more lilacs if you wish, they actually mature faster than taking cuttings and rooting them.
 Some say to have only about 10 canes per bush for best health but not sure how correct that is.

 Here is to a sweet smelling garden!
-Happy Planting!

-Other Garden Post You May Enjoy
+Other Garden Posts You May Enjoy